 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by IASB.
-The accounting policies have been applied consistently by the Company and are consistent with those used in previous years, with the exception of IFRS 9.
+The accounting policies have been applied consistently by the Company and are consistent with those used in previous years.

 (b) Basis of preparation